 Example results and action plan

-Let’s pretend you surveyed your employees because of a problem with high turnover in the first year of employment.
+Let’s pretend you conducted employee surveys because of a problem with high turnover in the first year of employment.
 Some themes you may uncover in the results could be:

 - Employees feel the job that was described to them when they were hired did not end up being the reality.